LL-Geo/ANTBGM/README.md

 For the slow moving area, they use streamline diffusion method to acount for asymetery (e.g. ice thickness varies slowly along slow in downstream; higher gradients when across flow).
 ![image1](https://nsidc.org/sites/nsidc.org/files/images/mapping_sources(1).png)
-**Mapping methods applied across the Antarctic continent (adapted from Figure S1 in Morlighem et al., 2019)**
+**Mapping methods applied across the Antarctic continent (adapted from Figure S1 in Morlighem et al., 2019)** GEA data in EDML is not incoperate in to Bedmachine Antarctica (Eagles, G., Karlsson, N. B., Ruppel, A., Steinhage, D., Jokat, W., & Läufer, A. (2018).
+Erosion at extended continental margins: Insights from new aerogeophysical data in eastern Dronning Maud Land.
+Gondwana Research, 63, 105-116.)

 A new method (Reduced Uncertainty formulation) that combine pyhsical based model and data driven model to invert bed in large scale (~30 km) and middly sheared flow ( 5 ~ 50 m/a) area.